Radiologic Technologist Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for radiologic technologists in Texas?

 The largest sponsors of radiologic technologist visas in Texas are major health systems, including HCA Healthcare, Baylor Scott & White Health, UT Southwestern Medical Center, Methodist Health System, and Houston Methodist.
-These organizations operate multiple facilities across the state and have established HR infrastructure for sponsoring H-1B and employment-based green card petitions for allied health professionals.
+These organizations operate multiple facilities across the state and have established HR infrastructure for sponsoring H-1B visa and employment-based green card petitions for allied health professionals.

 Which visa types are most common for radiologic technologist roles in Texas?